AccelByte/accelbyte-typescript-sdk/README.md

 }
 ```

+- `request` (`AxiosRequestConfig`, optional): A configuration object that allows you to set default properties for Axios request, such as headers, timeout settings, or credentials handling.
+For more information, refer to the [Axios documentation](https://axios-http.com/docs/req_config).

 - `interceptors` (`Interceptor[]`, optional): An array of interceptor objects that can modify requests or responses.
 These interceptors provide hooks for adding custom behavior before a request is sent or after a response is received.

   ```js